-Bob Garrett, Ph.D., M.A. in Global Leadership Program Director Mark Alexander, Ph.D., M.A. in Global Leadership Program Administrator Jim Lemons, Ph.D., M.A. in Theological Studies Acting Program Director
+Bob Garrett, Ph.D., M.A. in Global Leadership Program Director Jim Lemons, Ph.D., M.A. in Theological Studies Acting Program Director

 The dual degree program, Master of Arts in Global Leadership and Master of Arts in Theological Studies provides Christ-centered graduate level education to prepare servant leaders for Christian ministry with a focus toward global leadership and theological studies.
 This dual degree program seeks to educate candidates for Christian servant leadership in the multi-faceted global context, equipping them with intercultural leadership skills in order to integrate their Christian faith and witness as they make significant contributions in today's multi-cultural and multi-ethnic environment.
-Additionally, the MAGL/MATS degree program provides a broad foundation in biblical, historical, theological, and practical ministry studies by providing students advanced understandings of the foundations of Christian faith.
+Additionally, the M.A. in Global Leadership/M.A. in Theological Studies degree program provides a broad foundation in biblical, historical, theological, and practical ministry studies by providing students advanced understandings of the foundations of Christian faith.